-There could be as many as 6.3 billion mobile app users projected in 2021, the need for investing in trendy app ideas cannot be emphasized enough.
+However, with as many as 6.3 billion mobile app users projected in 2021, the need for investing in trendy app ideas cannot be emphasized enough.

 Table of Contents